-Element 8 - Risk Assessment - The development of a Risk Assessment Work Plan that will be used to identify, analyze, and address the risks the organization faces and how well the current systems in place are able to prevent those risks.3
+The development of a Risk Assessment Work Plan that will be used to identify, analyze, and address the risks the organization faces and how well the current systems in place are able to prevent those risks.

-The LRE Compliance Officer is also responsible to ensure a risk assessment is performed annually with the results integrated into the daily operations of the organization.
+The LRE Compliance Officer is also responsible for ensuring a risk assessment is performed annually with the results integrated into the daily operations of the organization.